 Reviewed and revised by: Tina M. St. John, M.D.

 - Apunts Medicina de l'Esport: Clinical Practice Guide for Muscular Injuries.
 Epidemiology, Diagnosis, Treatment and Prevention

 - Sports Health: Muscle Injuries in Athletes

-- The Musculoskeletal Journal of Hospital for Special Surgery: Cervical Radiculopathy - A Review
+- HHS Journal: Cervical Radiculopathy - A Review

 - American Family Physician: Cervical Radiculopathy: Nonoperative Management of Neck Pain and Radicular Symptoms